HalilovRostislav/Learn-Python-for-free/lessons/Strings.md

 We can also find out the data type of the value for this we can use the `type()` function, `print(type(10))`, output: `<class 'int'>` shows that `10` belongs to the class `int`(int is short for integer). we can still find out the type of the string: `print(type("plane"))`, output: `<class 'str'>` str is short for string

-# how to concatenate strings,
+# How to concatenate strings

 We can concatenate strings using the `+` symbol.